webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 private key.
 Use of the same key over time establishes a continuous identity.

 Push message requests can be accompanied by a JSON Web Token (JWT) [RFC7519].
-This token is not bound to the request.
-As a result, the token is reusable over a limited time, based on the value of the "exp" (Expiry) claim in the token.
-An "exp" claim MUST be included; similarly, an "aud" (Audience) claim MUST include the string "webpush".
+An "aud" (Audience) claim in the token MUST include the push resource URL.
+This binds the token to a specific push subscription, but not a specific push message.
+As a result, the token is reusable, limited by the value of the "exp" (Expiry) claim in the token.
+An "exp" claim MUST be included.

 The JWT is included in an Authorization header field, using an auth-scheme of "WebPush".